tyler-griggs/melange-release/README.md

 # Mélange: Cost Efficient Large Language Model Serving by Exploiting GPU Heterogeneity

 ## About
-This repository provides the implementation of Mélange used in our paper.
-We open source this tool with the hope that it can be useful for researchers and practitioners to experiment with utilizing heterogeneous GPUs to reduce cloud instance costs for LLM serving.
+Here we provides the implementation of our Mélange solver and other related scripts used in our paper.

 ## Getting Started
 ```bash